laravel-streams/streams.dev/docs/introduction.md

 title: introduction
 intro: Streams is a system for describing, managing, working with, presenting, and accessing application data.
 ---
+## The anatomy of Streams

-#### Streams Core
+### Streams Core

-The core is responsible for describing and managing your data.
+Streams Core is responsible for describing and managing your data.

-#### Streams UI
+### Streams UI

-The UI package is responsible for streamlining UI around your Stream data.
+Streams UI is responsible for developing and refining a consistent UI around your Stream data.

-#### Streams API
+### Streams API

-The API package is responsible for providing a consistent and standardized RESTful API to your Stream data.
+Streams API is responsible for providing a consistent and standardized RESTful API to your Stream data.

 ## What is a Stream?

-A [Stream](streams) is a description of domain-model data.
+A [Stream](streams) is a schematic for individual pieces of domain-model data.

 > A Stream can initially serve as both description _and_ definition for your data thanks to out of the box NoSQL flat-file storage.